FatineMohamed/Automated-Incident-Response-Lab-LimaCharlie-EDR-Tines-SOAR-Slack-Endpoint-Isolation/README.md

 ### Attack Simulation

-* Deployed LimaCharlie sensor on a Windows Server endpoint.
+* Deployed a Windows Server virtual machine in Microsoft Azure.
+* Installed and configured the LimaCharlie EDR sensor.
-* Executed LaZagne password recovery tool.
+* Executed the LaZagne password recovery tool.
 * Custom D&R rule detected the activity.
 * Alert was forwarded to Tines via webhook.
 * Slack notification was generated.